 - Once the skin is decontaminated it should be allowed to dry for 15-30 seconds and then the sterile drape that is in the arterial line pack should be placed over the area where the line is to be inserted

 - If USS is required, a sterile USS probe cover must be used and the use of a second “non-sterile” person will need to be available to assist with this

 - Insert the Lidocaine - a “non-sterile” person will need to assist you to draw up the Lidocaine

 - Insert the arterial line aseptically, using the Seldinger technique

 - The arterial line should be secured with a statlock device whenever possible

-- A transparent semi-permeable dressing is the recommended dressing of choice.
+- A Chlorhexidine impregnated dressing is the dressing of choice

 - Three way taps and transducer equipment should be connected using as aseptic non touch technique.